-- (a) the value is not known by the supplier at the time of making the supply; - (b) the recipient and the supplier are both registered persons; - (c) the recipient and the supplier agree in writing to a self-billed invoice; and - (d) the supplier and the recipient agree that the supplier shall not issue a tax invoice in respect of any supply; - 41.
-Any recipient approved by the Director General to issue self-billed invoice, shall be subjected to the following conditions: - (a) the document may, with the prior approval of the Director General, be treated as a tax invoice: - (b) a copy of any self-billed invoice is to be provided to the supplier and a copy is to be retained by the recipient; and - (c) in the case where the self-billed invoice is issued before the time of removal of such goods, or before the time the goods are made available, or before the time the services are performed, the self-billed invoice shall be issued with payment.
+- (a) the value is not known by the supplier at the time of making the supply; - (b) the recipient and the supplier are both registered persons; - (c) the recipient and the supplier agree in writing to a self-billed invoice; and - (d) the supplier and the recipient agree that the supplier shall not issue a tax invoice in respect of any supply;

+41. Any recipient approved by the Director General to issue self-billed invoice, shall be subjected to the following conditions:

+- (a) the document may, with the prior approval of the Director General, be treated as a tax invoice; - (b) a copy of any self-billed invoice is to be provided to the supplier and a copy is to be retained by the recipient; and - (c) in the case where the self-billed invoice is issued before the time of removal of such goods, or before the time the goods are made available, or before the time the services are performed, the self-billed invoice shall be issued with payment.

-Application for Self Billed Invoice
+Application for Self-Billed Invoice

 42. In a normal business transaction, the supplier will issue an invoice to the buyer.
 However, in the case of self-billed invoice the buyer will issue an invoice because the supplier is unable to determine the value of the supply.
 A copy of the invoice should be retained by the supplier whereas the original invoice should be retained by the recipient/buyer to claim input tax (GST paid on inputs).
 For example, tobacco manufacturers issue tax invoices to growers who supply tobacco leaves.
 Since the recipient/buyer knows the open market value of the tobacco leaves, thus they are the best able to provide the necessary information on the value of the product and will therefore issue a self-billed invoice.

-- 43. Any registered person (recipient) who meets the requirements and conditions stipulated in section 33 GSTA and regulation 22 GSTR to use a self- billed invoice, may apply to the Director General by submitting a Self-Billed Invoice Declaration. - 44.
-The Self-Billed Invoice Declaration form can be downloaded from the GST portal via the 'Legislation and Guide' tab. - 45.
-The Declaration must be affirmed before a Commissioner of Oath and to be submitted to the nearest customs office together with the list of the suppliers who have agreed to a self- billed invoice.
-The copy of the Declaration is to be kept by the recipient as internal records. - 46.
-Once the Declaration has been submitted to the nearest customs office, the recipient may issue a self-billed invoice without any further approval from the Director General. - 47.
-Additional Declaration must be made and submitted if there is additional supplier. - 48.
-Your approval can be cancelled at any time if it is found that you do not meet the specified requirements for such invoices. - 49.
-The recipient approved by the Director General to issue a self-billed invoice shall state the following particulars on the invoice: - (a) the supplier's and recipient's name; address and identification number; - (b) the word self-billed invoice in a prominent place; - (c) the invoice serial number; - (d) the date of invoice; - (e) the reference number of Director General's approval; - (f) a description sufficient to identify the goods or services supplied; - (g) for each description, distinguish the type of supply for standard rate, zero rate and exempt, the quantity of the goods or the extent of the services and the amount payable, excluding tax;
+43. Any registered person (recipient) who meets the requirements and conditions stipulated in section 33 GSTA and regulation 23 GSTR to use a self- billed invoice, may apply to the Director General by submitting a Self-Billed Invoice Declaration.

+44. The Self-Billed Invoice Declaration form can be downloaded from the GST portal via the 'Legislation and Guide' tab.

+45. The Declaration must be affirmed before a Commissioner of Oath and to be submitted to the customs office, GST Division (controlling station) together with the list of the suppliers who have agreed to a self- billed invoice.
+The copy of the Declaration is to be kept by the recipient as internal records.

+46. Once the Declaration has been submitted to the customs office, GST Division (controlling station), the recipient may issue a self-billed invoice without any further approval from the Director General.

+47. Additional Declaration must be made and submitted if there is additional supplier.

+48. Your approval can be cancelled at any time if it is found that you do not meet the specified requirements for such invoices.

+49. The recipient approved by the Director General to issue a self-billed invoice shall state the following particulars on the invoice:

+- (a) the name, address and identification number of the supplier and the recipient; - (b) the word "self-billed invoice" in a prominent place; - (c) the invoice serial number; - (d) the date of invoice; - (e) the reference number of Director General's approval; - (f) a description sufficient to identify the goods or services supplied; - (g) for each description, distinguish the type of supply for standard rate, zero rate and exempt, the quantity of the goods or the extent of the services and the amount payable, excluding tax;